-There is a lot of financial jargon involved when you apply for a loan.
-To protect yourself, it’s important to make sure you know what you’re getting yourself into.
+A lot of financial jargon is involved when applying for a loan.
+To protect yourself, it is important to make sure you know what you’re getting yourself into.
 A major factor in what happens if you find you can’t repay a loan is whether your loan is recourse or non-recourse.

 In This Article